Compressive strength is one of the most important properties of concrete.

 This example aims to design concrete mixtures with specified properties and reduced costs.

 To do that, we build a compressive strength's predictive model from a set of tests performed in the laboratory for 425 specimens.

 The variable to be predicted is continuous (compressive strength).
 Therefore, this is an approximation project

-The basic goal here is to model the compressive strength, as a function of the concrete components.
+The primary goal here is to model the compressive strength as a function of the concrete components.